Interdisciplinary Teams

 Communication within a team is usually more direct and less formal (e.g., standup meetings, sharing offices), though teams with poor internal cohesion can fracture into smaller groups.
 In contrast, communication across teams usually requires more planning but is ideally also needed less often if the architectural decomposition of the system is designed well.

 At a technical level, the traditional strategy to limit the need for communication is information hiding.
 The idea is that an interface represents a component, and others who interact with the component will call APIs but do not need to know any implementation details behind the interface.
-Ideally, teams responsible for different components only need to coordinate when initially deciding on the interface – and when changing the interface.
+Ideally, teams responsible for different components only need to coordinate when initially deciding on the interface—and when changing the interface.
 For example, if we had a stable and clear interface for the depression prognosis model and explanations for its predictions, the engineering team could work on designing interventions in the user interface independently, without interacting with the model team.
-Information hiding is the key reason we argued for modular implementations and documentation throughout the architecture and design chapters: If we can isolate non-ML components from ML components (including inference and pipeline components) and document their interfaces, then separate teams can work on different components without close coordination.
+Information hiding is the key reason we argued for modular implementations and documentation throughout the architecture and design chapters: if we can isolate non-ML components from ML components (including inference and pipeline components) and document their interfaces, then separate teams can work on different components without close coordination.

-When diving work and assigning it to teams, software structure should align with the team structure – a principle known as socio-technical congruence or Conway’s law.
+When diving work and assigning it to teams, software structure should align with the team structure—a principle known as socio-technical congruence or Conway’s law.
 Multiple people working on a component must coordinate closely and can do so better if they are part of the same team.
 For example, team members may share progress daily in standup meetings, but may only learn about important updates from other teams through their managers or from mailing lists with a low signal-to-noise ratio.
 Conway’s observation was that system structure and team structure often naturally align, mainly because developers design system components to fit the existing team structure (informally, “if you have three groups working on a compiler, you'll get a 3-pass compiler; if you have four groups working on a compiler, you'll get a 4-pass compiler”).
 Studies have shown that projects where the system structure does not align with the team structure, that is, a single component is maintained by developers from different teams, are associated with slower development and more defects.

 Challenges to Divide and Conquer

 While the principles of information hiding and socio-technical congruence are well established to organize work in a divide-and-conquer fashion, they are not always easy to apply, and there are well-known challenges.
-Arguably, software projects with machine learning can be particularly challenging, as interfaces can rarely be fully designed upfront, as interfaces are difficult to document, as many qualities emerge from the interaction of the model with other components and the environment, and as expertise does often not align cleanly with component boundaries.
+Arguably, software projects with machine learning can be particularly challenging, as interfaces can rarely be fully designed up front, as interfaces are difficult to document, as many qualities emerge from the interaction of the model with other components and the environment, and as expertise does often not align cleanly with component boundaries.

 Interfaces are rarely stable.
 Information hiding relies on interfaces being stable.
 Ideally, they are designed once at the beginning and never changed*.* Friction commonly occurs when interfaces need to be renegotiated and changed, often when important information was not considered or not known when designing the interfaces and when the initial interfaces had ambiguous or incomplete documentation.

 Given the exploratory and iterative nature of data science (see chapter Data Science and Software Engineering Process Models), it can be difficult to define and document interfaces in a project’s early architectural design phase.
 Data-science teams often explore what is possible as the project evolves, leading to repeated changes in component interfaces that affect other teams.
 For example, in the depression prognosis project, there might be a long exploratory phase where a data-science team tests the feasibility of detecting depression with various models and from different data before they can even consider writing an interface definition that allows software engineers to use the model in the system or documenting requirements more deliberately.
 Even then, the data scientists may explore to what degree explanations can be provided for predictions only late in the project, even though this affects user interface designers working on other components.
 Then, they may again redesign parts of the model and change assumptions about data and other components when deployment at scale is planned or as privacy concerns are raised.
-It seems unlikely that multiple teams can agree on stable interfaces upfront and work largely in isolation in this project.
+It seems unlikely that multiple teams can agree on stable interfaces up front and work largely in isolation in this project.

 Incomplete interface descriptions can limit shared understanding.
 Compartmentalizing work into components often seems appealing until teams realize that nuances got lost when interfaces were defined prematurely or incompletely without a complete understanding of a system.
 In our depression prognosis example, it would be tempting to delegate data acquisition and cleaning to a separate team, but defining this data collection task well requires an understanding of social media, of depression, of the data scientists’ need when building models, of lawyers about how personal data can be legally processed in various jurisdictions, of user interface developers who understand what telemetry data can be realistically collected, and others.
 It is unlikely that a data collection component can be well specified in an early planning phase of the project without cross-team coordination and substantial exploration.
 Starting with a poorly defined task provides the illusion of being able to make progress in isolation, only to discover problems later.
 On the positive side, even a preliminary understanding of interfaces will allow the data collection team to identify with which other teams to engage when coordination and (re)negotiation of the interface becomes necessary.